jchristopher/attachments/docs/usage.md

 ### Disable Settings Screen

 Attachments ships with a `Settings` screen (found under the `Settings` menu in the main WordPress admin navigation) that facilitates data migration from version 1.x and also offers some code snippets.
-If you would like to **disable the Settings screen** add the following to your theme's `functions.php`:
+If you would like to *disable the Settings screen* add the following to your `wp-config.php` *before* `require_once(ABSPATH . 'wp-settings.php');`

 ```php
 define( 'ATTACHMENTS_SETTINGS_SCREEN', false ); // disable the Settings screen